+Learn more

+about the

-Learn more about the Business Rule Model
+BusinessDevelop a Business Rule ModelRule Model

 Calendar

 Getting to know the Calendar

 Introducing the Calendar

 The Calendar is a fully featured mechanism for recording the important events in an initiative and displaying other information such as resource allocation.
 There are day, week and month views and the display can be set to show Calendar entries, Project Tasks and Resource Allocation.
 When a resource has been allocated - for example to analyze a set of requirements - a user can drill through from the Calendar to the requirements' location in the Browser window.